 The TCP is focused on researching the combustion of the primary fossil fuels, which provide 80% or more of the energy currently used in industrial countries, with a growing emphasis on new and emerging fuels (e.g., e-fuels made from renewable energy, hydrogen, ammonia, etc.).
 Combustion processes being explored include those in advanced gas turbines and internal combustion engines for transportation (ground, marine and air) and power production, and furnaces, boilers, etc., for commercial and residential use.

 Research is conducted through use of advanced experimental and computational techniques that include among others laser and advanced light source diagnostics and direct numerical simulations.
 Advances in combustion understanding being achieved have made it possible to develop complex numerical models of combustion systems that are being employed by industry to continually increase the technical and economic performance of more efficient, cleaner engines, furnaces, boilers, etc.

-Ten countries currently participate in the Combustion TCP: Finland, Germany, Japan, Korea, Norway, Spain, Sweden, Switzerland, the United Kingdom, and the United States.
-The United States serves the Operating Agent for the TCP.
+Twelve countries currently participate in the Combustion TCP: Finland, France, Germany, Italy, Japan, Korea, Norway, Spain, Sweden, Switzerland, the United Kingdom, and the United States.
+The United States provides the Operating Agent for the TCP.